Fernando Caldeiro: NASA career

 Caldeiro was hired by NASA KSC in 1991 as a cryogenics and propulsion systems expert for the safety and mission assurance office.
 He was also tasked by KSC management to undertake several special assignments where he served as the Executive Staff Assistant to the Director of Safety, Reliability and Quality Assurance.
 He actively participated in 52 space shuttle launches during his eight-year tenure at KSC.

 Selected by NASA as an astronaut candidate on May 1, 1996, as part of Astronaut Group 16, nicknamed "The Sardines", Caldeiro reported to the Johnson Space Center in August 1996.
+He was selected as an astronaut candidate after taking part in 52 space shuttle launches.
 He was qualified for flight assignment as a mission specialist after completing the prescribed two years of training and evaluation.
 In 1997, he was assigned to the Astronaut Office Station Operations Branch, where he served as lead astronaut of the ISS Environmental Controls and Life Support Systems and the European-built station modules.
 In that capacity he was involved in all aspects of design and manufacturing reviews for the MPLM, Node 2, Columbus Module and Cupola as well as equipment fit checks.
 Duties included support for the development of flight and maintenance procedures.
 From June 2005 to December 2006, Caldeiro served as the lead astronaut in charge of Shuttle software testing at the Shuttle Avionics Integration Laboratory.
 Duties included design, special testing, and verification of in-flight maintenance procedures.
 In January 2006, Caldeiro was reassigned to the WB-57 High Altitude Research Program at Flight Crew Operations, Aircraft Operations Division (AOD) at Ellington Field where he directed the integration and operation of high altitude atmospheric research experiments carried on board the NASA WB-57 aircraft.

 Death

-Caldeiro died on October 3, 2009 following a 21/2 year battle with a brain tumor.
+Caldeiro died on October 3, 2009, following a 21/2 year battle with a brain tumor.
 He was survived by his wife, the former Donna Marie Emero of Huntington Beach, California, and two daughters.